-Within the recording 'AddNewEntry' the variables 'varTitle', 'varUsername', 'varPassword' and 'varURL' are used for key sequence actions.
+Within the recording 'AddEntry' the variables 'varTitle', 'varUsername', 'varPassword' and 'varURL' are used for key sequence actions.

-To make a click action data driven - for example selecting a context menu item for expires-constants like 1 week - you need to define a variable used for identification within a RanoreXPath expression.
+To make a click action data driven - for example selecting a context menu item for 'expires' value (1 week, 1 year...) - you need to define a variable used for identification within a RanoreXPath expression.

-Select that action item within the 'AddNewEntry' recording which simulates a click on a menu item and open the context menu as shown below.
-Click on 'Make Item Variable...' to open the RanoreXPath editor.
+Select that action item within the 'AddEntry' recording which simulates a click on a menu item and open the context menu as shown below.
+Click on 'Make Item Variable...' to open the path editor.

 When looking at the repository, you can see that the item pointing to the menu item is now using the variable within the path expression specified previously.